lsst-ts/cookiecutter_tssw_csc_doc/{{cookiecutter.doc}}/index.rst

 Version History
 ===============

 ..
-Version history/release notes are not yet standardized amongst CSCs.
-Depending upon the implementation, a single link to a file (e.g. release notes) may be sufficient.
+At the time of writing the Version history/release notes are not yet standardized amongst CSCs.
+..
+Until then, it is not expected that both a version history and a release_notes be maintained.
+..
+It is expected that each CSC link to whatever method of tracking is being used for that CSC until standardization occurs.
+..
+No new work should be required in order to complete this section.

 The version history of the {{cookiecutter.csc_name}} is found at the following link.